Crime in Thailand: Rape

-In 2013, some 87 women came forward daily to report sexual abuse or to seek counseling as a result of sexual abuse in Thailand, with most offenders known to the victim.
+In 2013, 87 women came forward daily to report sexual abuse or to seek counseling as a result of sexual abuse in Thailand, with most offenders known to the victim.
 Police refused to accept many complaints, giving excuses such as "political unrest".
 The youngest victim was aged one year and nine months and eldest was 85.
 The youngest offender was a 10-year-old boy who took part in a gang-rape and the eldest was an 85-year-old man who molested a young girl.

 The number of rape cases in Thailand in 2015 has been reported as 3,240, with 2,109 reported in 2016.
 The Royal Thai Police reported 2,535 cases in 2017.
 According to the Women and Men Progressive Movement Foundation (WMP), 53% of rape victims are raped by family members or friends.
 Only 38% percent of rape victims are raped by strangers.

 On 27 May 2019, Thai sexual assault laws were toughened.
 Among other changes, sexual attacks on children younger than 13 will carry a sentence of life in prison, while penalties will double for rapists who record and share media of their crime.
 The new law also adds penalties for sexual crimes against men and necrophilia.

 Fraud

 Thailand as a major tourist destination is infamous for scams and touts.
 Among the most famous and lucrative are the gem scam, Thai tailor scam, and fake travel agents and Thai zig zag scam.

-The boiler room scam (a fake stock trading scam) is perhaps the most publicized white collar crime in Thailand.
+The boiler room scam (a fake stock trading scam) is perhaps the most publicized white-collar crime in Thailand.

 Stateless persons are targeted with fake UN working rights cards.

 Serious passport and identification forgery caught the attention of US authorities after the disappearance of Malaysia Airlines Flight 370.
 Some 259 stolen visa labels had disappeared from a Thai consulate in Malaysia in August 2013.
 They were used to cross the Thai border illegally.
 Thirty-five Iranians, one Cameroonian, 20 Nigerians, four Pakistanis, four Indians, and others from Asia made the crossing.